-Draw-out Type Circuit Breaker.
-Circuit breakers that are disconnected by physically separating, or racking, the breaker assembly away from the switchgear bus.
+Draw-out Type Circuit Breaker: Circuit breakers that are disconnected by physically separating, or racking, the breaker assembly away from the switchgear bus.

-Farm Waste, Net Meter, Farm Applicant ("Farm Waste"): An applicant who is proposing to install a farm waste anaerobic digester generating system, not to exceed 400 kW, at a farm, per the requirements of New York State Public Service Law §66-i.
+Farm Waste, Net Meter, Farm Applicant: A farm applicant who is proposing to install a farm waste anaerobic digester generating system, not to exceed 400 kW, at a farm, per the requirements of New York State Public Service Law §66-j.